 \subsection{Variable Value Extraction}

 Existing datasets follow different designs for program execution.
 For \avatar, the inputs and outputs are identified in text files.
 For \heval and \crux, inputs and outputs are in the form of assert statements, e.g., in the \texttt{ {assert intersperse([],7)==[]}}, inputs are \texttt{ {[]}} and \texttt{ {7}}, and output is \texttt{ {[]}}.
-For \ceval and \SweB, the inputs and outputs are not explicit; instead, they have test cases to execute the code. \name implements a generic pipeline on top of all datasets, making it easy to extend in the future with problems from other mature datasets or evaluating other code reasoning tasks: given the main method, i.e., the one in the reasoning problem that we prompt LLMs to predict the inputs or outputs, \name extracts the input, output, and other variables through static analysis.
-It then runs existing tests and collects variable values at runtime.
+For \ceval, \SweB, and real-world projects the inputs and outputs are not explicit but in the form of tests. \name implements a generic pipeline on top of all datasets, making it easy to extend in the future with problems from other mature datasets or evaluating other code reasoning tasks: given the main method, i.e., the one in the reasoning problem that we prompt LLMs to predict its properties, \name identities the input, output, and other variables through static analysis.
+It then runs existing tests and collects/serialize variable values at runtime.